hcyzz1/CW2024/README.md

   - Add `exports com.example.demo;`
 - Reason for change
   - Make sure all classes can be exported for JavaDoc.
+### LevelParent.java
+- Location
+  - src/main/java/com/example/demo/LevelParent.java

+- Changes
+  - fix method `goToNextLevel` .
+    - I added the `levelChanging` variable to ensure thread safety.
+    - Before entering a new level, I make sure to remove the observers for the old level and delete the entities related to the old level.
+  - add method `stopCurrentLevelActivities`
+    - Stop the loading of the timeline
+    - Remove the observers.

+- Reason for change
+  - In order to prevent any potential infinite loops.
+  - Make the game be able to load the next level correctly.

+### ShieldImage.java

+- Location
+  - src/main/java/com/example/demo/ShieldImage.java
+- Changes
+  - I modified the path for finding the Shield image.
+- Reason for change
+  - The original image path had a `.png` extension, but the code was using a `.jpg` extension, which caused the exception.

+### Controller.java

+- Location
+  - src/main/java/com/example/demo/controller/Controller.java
+- Changes
+  - Unified the exceptions with a try-catch block.
+- Reason for change
+  - In actual app development, it is difficult to handle and list every possible exception, so managing them in a unified way can make the code structure clearer.
+Later, when we can handle each specific case more thoroughly, we can add them back individually.

+### Main.java

+- Location
+  - src/main/java/com/example/demo/controller/Main.java
+- Changes
+  - Unified the exceptions with a try-catch block.
+- Reason for change
+  - In actual app development, it is difficult to handle and list every possible exception, so managing them in a unified way can make the code structure clearer.
+Later, when we can handle each specific case more thoroughly, we can add them back individually.

+### xxxClass

+- Location
+- Changes
+- Reason for change

+### xxxClass

+- Location
+- Changes
+- Reason for change

+### xxxClass

+- Location
+- Changes
+- Reason for change

+### xxxClass

+- Location
+- Changes
+- Reason for change

+### xxxClass

+- Location
+- Changes
+- Reason for change

 ### xxxClass

 - Location
 - Changes
 - Reason for change